Stephan-Voss/layoutium/README.md

 HOW TO RUN
 Pick up one of the releases.

-Or:
+Or to build your own, do this from command line: pip install -r requirements.txt
-Run generateApp.py to build your own.
+Then (for binary - look in ../build/dist):
-Or do this:
+python crossBuild.py
-pip install -r requirements.txt
+Or (no nasty build files):
 python layoutiumMain.py